espocrm/ext-export-import/README.md

 ### User password

 User password for imported users.
 If empty then generates random values.
-For resseting the passord use `php command.php set-password [username]`.
+For resetting the password use `php command.php set-password [username]`.

 #### Attribute: `userPassword`